Washington DC Photo Guide HomepageWashington DC Photo Guide

-Photography & Filming Permits & Permissions
+Photography & Filming Permits & Permissions in Washington DC

-Resources
+Filed Under: Resources

-If you plan a commercial photo shoot or video filming in the Washington DC area–including, in some cases, wedding photos–you might require a permit.
-In some instances, like the Vietnam Women’s Memorial or the FDR Memorial, no commercial photography or filming is allowed at all.
 Your best bet, to cover yourself, is to get in contact with the relevant supervisory body.
 And I’d strongly recommend getting in touch with them well ahead of time to ensure enough time for your application to be processed if one is necessary.
 While some offices claim a very respectable turnaround of 4-6 days, it’s entirely possible that others might take much longer.

-And something to bear in mind is that in this economic climate, some local governments have begun to more strictly enforce the need for permits as a means of revenue raising.
+And something to bear in mind is that in this economic climate, some local governments have begun to more strictly enforce the need for permits as a means of revenue-raising.

 Here is a growing list of relevant websites for applying for photography and filming permits for popular locations in the Washington DC area.
+If you need something more involved, such as special access, closing roads, or creative alternatives, you might be better off hiring a local location manager.

 National Mall & Memorial Parks

-Park areas administered by this office include more than one thousand acres and includes the original Mall area itself, many of the uptown circles, squares, and triangular parcels of land, East Potomac Park, and West Potomac Park.
+Park areas administered by this office include more than one thousand acres and include the original Mall area itself, many of the uptown circles, squares, and triangular parcels of land, East Potomac Park, and West Potomac Park.

 The National Park Service issued clearer guidance in February 2021 on permit and filming requirements for National Parks.